conversejs/converse.js/docs/source/setup.rst

-To do this you will require a `BOSH server <http://xmpp.org/about-xmpp/technology-overview/bosh/>`_ for converse.js to connect to (see the :ref:`bosh-service-url` under :ref:`configuration-variables`) as well as a BOSH client on your own server (written for example in Python, Ruby or PHP) that will do the pre-authentication before the web page loads.
+To do this you will require a `BOSH server <http://xmpp.org/about-xmpp/technology-overview/bosh/>`_ for converse.js to connect to (see the :ref:`bosh-service-url` under :ref:`configuration-variables`) as well as a BOSH client in your web application (written for example in Python, Ruby or PHP) that will set up an authenticated BOSH session, which converse.js can then attach to.

 .. note::
     A BOSH server acts as a bridge between HTTP, the protocol of the web, and